idoeyali/Icy-Tower-Game/README.md

 - **Jump Between Platforms**: Use the keyboard controls to jump between platforms.
   - **Move Left/Right**: Use the left and right arrow keys.
   - **Jump**: Use the spacebar to jump.
+- **Avoid Bombs**: Bombs appear on some platforms.
+Touching them ends the game.
+- **Collect Gift**: Positive gifts increase your score by 10, negative gifts reduce your score by 10.
 - **Don't Fall**: The goal is to jump between platforms without falling off the screen.
 Platforms will disappear after 10 seconds, so plan your jumps carefully!
 - **Restart**: When the game ends, press `R` to restart and try again.